emwap/stream-paper/paper.md

 # Introduction

-A popular way of representing streams is as a transition function from and old state to an element and a new state, together with a starting state:
+A popular functional stream reprsentation is a transition function from and old state to an element and a new state, together with a starting state: